GLEIF-IT/vlei-qvi/docs/rotating-group-aid.md

 ```

-At this point the QVI Group Multisig AID has been created and you may leave the video call.
+At this point the QVI Group Multisig AID has been rotated and you may leave the video call.

 ## Join Multisig Group
-If you were not elected to be the Lead for the creation of your QVI Group Multisig AID you will wait until the lead has
+If you are a new member joining the QVI Group Multisig AID you will wait until the existing participants have
-configured the AID and then use the `multisig-join.sh` script to accept the KERI Peer-to-Peer message the lead generated
+configured the AID rotation and then use the `multisig-join.sh` script to accept the KERI Peer-to-Peer messages generated
-and sent you when they created the AID inception event.
+and sent you when they began the rotation of the AID.
 Assuming the configuration outlined in the "Configure Group Multisig"
-section above and the member of the group named "Christoph Schneider" was joining the group, the output would look as follows:
+section above and the member of the group named "multisig3" was joining the group, the output would look as follows:

 ```bash
 $ ./scripts/multisig-join.sh